 9.4.2.296 WUR Capabilities element

-When the WUR Capabilities element is transmitted by a WUR non-AP STA, the Supported Bands field of the WUR capabilities element indicates the supported bands for the WUR operating channel.
+When the WUR Capabilities element is transmitted by a WUR non-AP STA, the Supported Bands field of the WUR capabilities element indicates the supported bands for the WUR operation (#3358).
 The format of the Supported Bands field is shown in Figure 9-776b (Supported Bands field format).

 TGba Editor: Change the subclause below in TGba Draft 3.0 as follows (CID #3311)